Winter preparation tips for STX Motorhomes!

 • Keep the pop outs closed.

-You use your STX Motorhome during Winter?
+You do use your STX Motorhome during Winter?

 • Try to keep your fuel tank full as often as possible, for the same reasons as above.